nuddyxtx/DSD-Group-Project/README.md

-# DSD Group Project: Traffic Light Controller
+# DSD Group Project: Drive-Through Facility Controller

 The entire circuit is implemented and can be simulated using Logism Evolution